ScuffleCloud/scuffle/CONTRIBUTING.md

 #### Scripts / Tools

-We provide a bunch of tools which we vendor by wrapping them into a bazel rule, you can find them in [`tools/scripts`](./tools/scripts/README.md).
+We provide a bunch of tools which we vendor by wrapping them into a Bazel rule, you can find them in [`tools/scripts`](./tools/scripts/README.md).
 We recommend adding this directory to the front of your `PATH` (automatically done if you use [direnv](#environment-variables)).

 ### VSCode Setup

-If you use vscode you can setup rust-analyzer to work by adding the following to your settings.json:
+If you use VSCode you can setup rust-analyzer to work by adding the following to your `settings.json`:

 ```json
 {